 ISO/IEC 27010 provides guidance on information security interworking and communications between industries in the same sectors, in different industry sectors and with governments, either in times of crisis and to protect critical infrastructure or for mutual recognition under normal business circumstances to meet legal, regulatory and contractual obligations.

 Purpose and justification

-Sometimes it is necessary to share confidential information regarding information-related threats, vulnerabilities and/or incidents between or within a community of organizations, for example when private companies, governments, law enforcement and CERT-type bodies are collaborating on the investigation, assessment and resolution of serious pan-organizational and often international or pan-jurisdictional cyberattacks.
-Such information is often highly sensitive and it may need, for example, to be restricted to certain individuals within the recipient organizations.
+Sometimes it is necessary to share confidential information regarding information-related threats, vulnerabilities and/or incidents between or within a community of organisations, for example when private companies, governments, law enforcement and CERT-type bodies are collaborating on the investigation, assessment and resolution of serious pan-organisational and often international or pan-jurisdictional cyberattacks.
+Such information is often highly sensitive and it may need, for example, to be restricted to certain individuals within the recipient organisations.
 Information sources may need to be protected by remaining anonymous.
 Such information exchanges typically happen in a highly charged and stressful atmosphere under intense time pressures - hardly the most conducive environment for establishing trusted working relationships and agreeing on suitable information security controls.
 The standard should help by laying out common ground-rules for security.

 The standard provides guidance on methods, models, processes, policies, controls, protocols and other mechanisms for the sharing of information securely with trusted counterparties on the understanding that important information security principles will be respected.

 Status of the standard

 Minor editorial changes were made to align the standard with the 2013 editions of ISO/IEC 27001 and 27000, and the current second edition was published in 2015.